Back

 Chat AI fails writers because writing is spatial.
 Chat is linear.

-Generic AI writing tools produce generic outputs because they skip the thinking that makes writing personal.
-For scholarship essays especially, the quality of the thought behind the words determines the outcome — not the polish.
+Generic AI writing tools produce because they skip the thinking that makes writing personal.
+For scholarship essays especially, the quality of the thought behind the words determines the outcome - not the polish.

 The Challenge